 WHEN SHOULD I ARRIVE AT CHECK-IN?

-Check-in is available on Saturday, September 29th, from 12:00 PM – 5:00 PM at Huddy Park in Highlands, NJ (301 Shore Drive).
-If you are checking in on the morning of the ride, it is recommended that participants give themselves at least 30 minutes prior to their intended Route’s Start Window closing time to ensure they have ample opportunity to get through the check-in lines, receive their cue sheet (turn-by-turn instructions), use the restroom, and grab a complimentary breakfast.
+Check-in is available at Huddy Park in Highlands, NJ (301 Shore Drive).
+If you are checking in on the morning of the ride, it is recommended that you give yourself at least 30 minutes prior to your route’s closing time to ensure you have ample opportunity to get through the check-in lines, receive your route cue sheet, use the restroom, and grab a complimentary breakfast.
 Please account for travel time, parking, and potential lines when planning your trip.
-Reference our Lodging and Travel page for travel information.
+Reference our Getting There page for travel information.

 WHEN DOES THE RIDE START?